Causal Unfoldings and Disjunctive Causes: Pullbacks of 's?

 \subsection{Edc's and stable \ef's---a coreflection}

-The closeness of \edc's to event structures suggests a generalisation of stable families to aid with constructions such as product, pullback and pseudo pullback in $\mathcal{E\!S}^1$.\footnote{It is hard to define the product and pullback of prime event structures directly.
+The previous section positioned the category edc's $\ESE^1$ with respect to other subcategories of ese's.
+We rechristen the category $\ESE^1$ to $\EDC$ in view of its importance in the theory of probabilistic distributed strategies with parallel causes.
+The closeness of \edc's to event structures suggests a generalisation of stable families to aid with constructions such as product, pullback and pseudo pullback in $\EDC$.\footnote{It is hard to define the product and pullback of prime event structures directly.
 However the category of prime event structures is in coreflection with the category of stable families where product and pullback are easily defined; for example, the product of event structures is then obtained as the image under the right adjoint of the product of their stable families of configurations~\cite{icalp82,evstrs}.}

 We are fortunate in that the complicated pseudo adjunction between \ese's and \ef's restricts to a much simpler adjunction, in fact a coreflection, between \edc's and {\em stable} \ef's now defined.

 In an equivalence family $(\A, \eeq_A)$ say a configuration $x\in \A$ is {\em unambiguous} iff $\forall a_1, a_2\in x.\ a_1\eeq_A a_2 \implies a_1 = a_2\,$.
 An equivalence family $(\A, \eeq_A)$, with underlying set of events $A$, is {\em stable} iff it satisfies